40 Types of Spinach For Your Garden

 Savoy Spinach

 When you go to the supermarket, it’s likely that savoy spinach is what you’re going to see in the produce aisle.
 Savoy types tend to be curly-leaf spinach, have a crinkled shape, and work beautifully when eaten raw in a delicious salad.
 Savoy spinach varieties are typically the most common in the home garden.
-Their glossy dark green leaves are fun to grow and have excellent flavor.
+Their glossy, dark green leaves are fun to grow and have excellent flavor.

-Bloomsdale Spinach
+Bloomsdale

-Regiment Spinach
+Regiment

 Another one of the really popular types of spinach is Regiment spinach.
 This savoy spinach plant grows to full maturity in a really short time and is great for making spinach juice.
 37 days after you plant seeds is all it takes.
 Its spear-shaped leaves are medium-dark green and love cool weather.
 Some partial shade in warmer climates is a must.

-Escalade Spinach
+Escalade

 If you want to grow a savoy spinach but tend to have issues in the garden, try Escalade spinach.
 This spinach thrives in adverse conditions, maturing quickly in just 43 days.
 It has a mild flavor, upright growth habit, high mildew resistance, and a reluctance to bolt.
 Of all the spinach varieties on this list, this is probably the easiest to grow.

-America Spinach
+America

-Growing spinach of the America variety will get you lush dark green leaves in 43 days.
+Growing spinach of the America variety will get you lush, dark green leaves in 43 days.
 America’s thick leaves are perfect for freezing, canning, or fresh use.
 This heat-tolerant savoy spinach is also drought-tolerant, and the leaves can grow quite large.
 However, they’re at peak flavor when they’re roughly 8 inches long.
 Slow to bolt, sow seeds for overwintering, and continue to harvest in spring.

-Palco Spinach
+Palco

 For another quick-maturing savoy spinach, check out Palco spinach, which takes only 38 days.
 It’s another savoy spinach that has some heat resistance, as it’s bolt-resistant.
-You can count on the disease resistance of this plant, and you can even plant it in warmer seasons than most different types of spinach.
+You can count on the disease resistance of this plant, and you can even plant it in warmer seasons than most types of spinach.

-Lavewa Spinach
+Lavewa

-Giant Nobel Spinach
+Giant Nobel

 This heirloom from the 1920s is ready in 48 days.
-It grows an extremely large plant, with 25-inch long leaves and an overall spreading habit.
+It grows an extremely large plant, with 25-inch-long leaves and an overall spreading habit.
 Giant Nobel is slow to bolt and is perfect for steaming and canning.
 Its smooth leaves are also good for fresh eating, making it a versatile legacy spinach you can grow over winter.

-Hammerhead Spinach
+Hammerhead

 This savoy spinach is downy mildew and white rust fungus resistant.
 Its round, cupped medium green leaves are ready in 27 days too!
 Hammerhead spinach is one of those types of spinach that gives you the classic look of a savoy with lush, large leaves in a short period of time.